societyinforisk/irmbok/en/02-introduction/02-introduction.md

 ## What Is the Information Risk Management Body of Knowledge? #

 The Information Risk Management Body of Knowledge (iRMBOKTM) is a standard for the practice of information risk management.
+\index{Risk Management}
 The iRMBOKTM Guide describes information risk management tasks and the knowledge required to be effective.

 The primary goal of the iRMBOKTM Guide is to define the emerging profession of information risk management.
 It serves as a baseline that practitioners can agree upon in order to discuss the work they do and to ensure that they have the skills they need to effectively perform the role, and defines the skills and knowledge that people who work with and employee information risk managers should expect a skilled practitioner to demonstrate.
 It is a framework that describes the information risk management tasks that must be performed in order to understand how an organization may manage its information risks.

-This chapter provides an introduction to key concepts in the field of information risk management and describes the structure of the remainder of the iRMBOKTM Guide.
+This chapter provides an introduction to key concepts in the field of information risk management and describes the structure of the remainder of the iRMBOK Guide.

 ## What is Information Risk Management? ##